Will Disputes and Contentious Probate

-Our dispute resolution solicitors in Bristol are specialists in resolving estate disputes and trust disputes.
+Our dispute resolution solicitors in Bristol are specialists in resolving Will, estate and trust disputes.

 We’re increasingly being asked for advice on challenging executors and trustees.
 If your issue is around removing or replacing trustees, or you have concerns that a trustee or executor has acted improperly, we can make an application to court to remove them.

 When it comes to beneficiaries, they have the right to see some – but not all – of the documents relating to the estate or trust.
 If you need advice and support in enforcing your rights, speak to our specialist estate dispute lawyers.